patrickrst/nixu-challenge-2019/nixu-challenge-2019/ports-50/README.md

 Y3lubF9qdmd1fQ==
 ```

-The formating of the decoded base64 string assured us that we're almost done.
+The format of the decoded base64 string assured us that we're almost done.
 Using ROT13, a version of the classic Caesar cipher, we recovered the key.

 ```
 AVKH{flzobyf_naq_ahzoref_ner_sha_gb_cynl_jvgu}